aronl9810/apcsa-freedom-project/tool/learning-log.md

 * Started 2 initial sketches of the map design
     * ![ll01](img/learninglog2.jpeg)
     * ![ll01](img/learninglog3.jpeg)
     * Currently awaiting Xin Yan's feedback but until then, working on importing the character data from the sample project.

+## 1/25/2024
+* Imported the sample project to the main project
+    * This is to save time on rebuilding the character data again.

+## 2/5/2024
+* Started working on the map

 <!--